MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-system-application-overview.md

 ---
-title: "Overview of the Application"
+title: Overview of the application
-description: "This article provides an overview of the modules in the Application, and information about how you can use them."
+description: This article provides an overview of the modules in the Business Central application, and information about how you can use them.
 author: bholtorf
 ms.topic: overview
 ms.author: bholtorf
-ms.date: 01/08/2024
+ms.date: 08/29/2024
-ms.collection:
-  - bap-ai-copilot
-ms.reviewer: bholtorf
+ms.reviewer: solsen
 ---

-# Overview of the Application
+# Overview of the application

 [!INCLUDE[azure-ad-to-microsoft-entra-id](~/../shared-content/shared/azure-ad-to-microsoft-entra-id.md)]

-The business central application code is being refactored from a single monolythic application into smaller applications (layers) which in turn are built from small modules which handle a single functionality or feature.
+The [!INCLUDE [prod_short](includes/prod_short.md)] application code is being refactored from a single monolythic application into smaller applications (layers), which in turn are built from small modules which handle a single functionality or feature.

-The [System Application](https://github.com/microsoft/BCApps/tree/main/src/System%20Application) layer contains modules that provide ERP agnostic functionality.
+The [System application](https://github.com/microsoft/BCApps/tree/main/src/System%20Application) layer contains modules that provide ERP agnostic functionality.
 These are mostly technical features which any application needs.
-The [Business Foundation](https://github.com/microsoft/BCApps/tree/main/src/Business%20Foundation) layer contains modules that provide ERP related functionality that applies to all or none of the application domains.
+The [Business foundation](https://github.com/microsoft/BCApps/tree/main/src/Business%20Foundation) layer contains modules that provide ERP related functionality that applies to all or none of the application domains.

 As we continue to modernize the application code more modules and layers will be added.
-For an overview of system and application reference documentation, see [System and Base Application Reference for Dynamics 365 Business Central](/dynamics365/business-central/application).
+For an overview of system and application reference documentation, see [System and base application reference for Dynamics 365 Business Central](/dynamics365/business-central/application).

 >[!Note]
-> If you find something you think we should add, visit our [Dynamics 365 Application Ideas](https://aka.ms/bcideas) page.
+> If you find something that you think we should add, visit our [Dynamics 365 Application Ideas](https://aka.ms/bcideas) page.
 If you would like to contribute directly, you can do so in to the [BCApps](https://github.com/microsoft/BCApps) repository.
 Please review the contribution guidelines here: [Contribution Guidelines](https://github.com/microsoft/BCApps/blob/main/CONTRIBUTING.md)

 <!--## Example - Enhancing a Module